armonkahil/Dismissal/README.md

       - tiresome
       - time-consuming
       - redundant
-      - burns through cell phone.
+      - burns through cell phones
       - Sometimes parents are there to pickup more than one student which causes confusion and even more typing.